Zarden92/Noroff-JS2-CA/README.md

 # Expectations from this project:

-Assignment to learn how to make API calls using javaScript.
+## Project Objectives:

+The main objective of this assignment is to gain proficiency in making API calls using JavaScript.
+The project encompasses the following functionalities:

-- Working registration page for a social media account - for accounts using @noroff.no or stud.noroff.no
+    - Registration Page: Allows users to register for a social media account using either "@noroff.no" or "stud.noroff.no" email domains.
-- Working login page for user accounts
+    - Login Page: Provides authentication for user accounts.
-- working logout function deleting the accessToken
+    - Logout Functionality: Enables users to logout, deleting the access token.
-- Api-call to receive Posts on the feed page.
+    - API Calls: Utilizes API calls to retrieve posts for the feed page.
-- local storage
-- View a single post
+    - Local Storage: Stores relevant data locally for improved user experience.
+    - Single Post View: Allows users to view individual posts.
-- Delete / create / edit posts for the feed page
+    - CRUD Operations: Enables users to create, edit, and delete posts on the feed page.
-- Working sort function
+    - Sort Function: Implements a working sort function for post management.

 # Install Instuctions: